 - NHTSA funds helped produce over 50 TV PSAs for the league-wide campaign in support of designated driver programs called Responsibility Has Its Rewards with MLB and the majority of MLB Clubs.

 - NHTSA funds helped educate local, state and national lawmakers, police agencies and the media about the NFL's commitment to improve fan behavior under the campaign message "Fans Don't Let Fans Drive Drunk."

 - Finally, NHTSA funds helped launch the Responsibility Has Its Rewards campaign with Live Nation and HERO Campaign.
 This successful expansion of RHIR has allowed concert-goers to reap the same benefits from responsible behavior that sports fans have enjoyed for over seven years.

-The Responsibility Has Its Rewards campaign now involves seven member organizations: Live Nation, MLB, MLS, NBA, NCAA, NFL and NHL.
+The Responsibility Has Its Rewards campaign now involves eight member organizations: Live Nation, MLB, MLS, NASCAR, NBA, NCAA, NFL and NHL.
 As a result of each league-wide campaign, the number of fans participating in designated driver programs continues to grow.

-Nearly ten years since TEAM Coalition became an NPO, the number of dues-paying member organizations has grown from eight to nineteen.
-And the twentieth member, NASCAR, has verbally committed to the organization.
-The TEAM Coalition full-time staff has grown to five employees.
-The annual budget hovers just below one-million dollars.
-And the five-year cooperative agreement from NHTSA, which expires in 2010, has provided $40,000 in support annually.
+In the years since TEAM Coalition became an NPO, the number of dues-paying member organizations has grown from eight to twenty one, the TEAM Coalition full-time staff has grown to six employees, the annual budget is above one million dollars and the cooperative agreement with NHTSA provides $40,000 in support annually.